 - Integration and Aggregation capability and features for Mobile workforces

 Integration and Aggregation capability and features for SaaS, IaaS and other CLOUD Services;

 Multiple Vendors and the “platform” sales pitch

-Having said that we would also caution business in relation to the current platform pitch.
+Having said that, we would also caution businesses in relation to the current platform pitch.
 Many vendors now look to sell an entire security operations platform.
-From a marketing and operational sense this is a great goal, however the reality at the present time is that not all components within the platform are best of breed and have been bolted onto the platform.
+From a marketing and operational sense this is a great goal, however, the reality at the present time is that not all components within the platform are best of breed and have been bolted onto the platform.

 How many Next Generation Features do you use?